Mental Health Blog

 When we are too preoccupied with pain, we tend to neglect ourselves and fail to look after our needs.
 This will only slow down the recovery process.
 Always remember to take good care of your physical and mental health.
 Ensure that you are getting enough nutrients and rest.
 Besides eating and resting enough, regular exercise can also help to keep you healthy and energized.
 When your body feels good on the outside, you will subsequently feel good on the inside.

 Nothing is worse than feeling like you’re the only one suffering.
 Sometimes, being surrounded by other people who share the same emotional pain you’re feeling could help make you feel less lonely.
 Hence, joining a support group when things are getting tough will allow you to share your thoughts with others.
-This could give you the extra strength you may need to overcome your grief and eventually, heal.
+This could give you the extra strength you may need to overcome your grief and eventually heal.

 Complicated Grief

 During the grieving process, if you feel like you’re stuck in an intense state of mourning, you may be suffering from complicated grief.
 Perhaps you have trouble accepting your loss long after it has occurred.
-Being intensely preoccupied with grief and loss can negatively affect your life and eventually undermines your interpersonal relationships.
+Being intensely preoccupied with grief and loss can negatively affect your life and eventually undermine your interpersonal relationships.
 This may be the time for you to seek help.
 With the right guidance, you could make healing changes and heal.

 Psychological Interventions

 Do you find yourself struggling with grief?
 Do you feel like you are in over your head?
-Here at MINC.Care, we provide services like coaching and guidance to help you in your grieving process.
+Here at MINC.Care, We provide services like coaching and guidance to help you in your grieving process.
 It is never too late to seek help.

-Painful experiences are part of life but that does not mean you have to always remain in pain.
+Painful experiences are part of life, but that does not mean you have to always remain in pain.
 Life is like a wheel.
 With the ups, there are downs.
 So when you’re feeling down, always remember that you can and will get back up.
 It may not seem possible at times, but there is always a light at the end of the tunnel.

 Don’t know where to start?
-Contact us for coaching and other services to help manage grief.
+Contact us for coaching and other services to help manage stress.
+At MINC.Care, we care.

 We are also available on Instagram and Facebook, and would love to connect with you!